 We also believe that our actions speak louder than words.
 Additional advocacy work of the Society includes:

-1. We’ve worked since 2011 to save the 1855 Carman House, the oldest house in Lake Oswego
+1. We worked from 2011 to 2016 save the 1855 Carman House, the oldest house in Lake Oswego and the Oregon Supreme Court ultimately ruled in our favor

 2. We lobbied on behalf of maintenance incentives for landmark homeowners